UWFront-End-Cert/html200-adopt-a-dog/READme.txt

     + Mozilla displays site as expected with color scheme and functionality with minor cosmetic irregularities.
     + Text on Adopt buttons offset to right with viewport downsizing.
     + Dynamic jquery blog page does not size down properly for mobile view.
-    + On Checkout page, form input areas need darker borders to contrast white background more efficiently.

 -Safari
     + Safari displays site as expected with color scheme and functionality with minor cosmetic irregularities.
     + Text on Adopt buttons offset to right with viewport downsizing.
     + Dynamic jquery blog page does not size down properly for mobile view.
-    + On Checkout page, form input areas need darker borders to contrast white background more efficiently.
     + Img on dog tiles offset by 1 px in galleries.